About disaster recovery

 Disaster recovery is the coordinated process of supporting communities that have been affected by a disaster in the reconstruction and restoration of psycho-social, economic, built and natural environments.

 State government assistance

-The State Recovery Office (SRO), part of the Department of Communities and Social Inclusion (DCSI), coordinates state recovery operations in South Australia.
+The State Recovery Office (SRO), part of the Department of Human Services (DHS), coordinates state recovery operations in South Australia.

 The St Vincent de Paul Society has been appointed by the SRO to administer, manage and distribute donated goods - eg clothing, furniture and household goods - during and after an emergency.

 The Australian government Disaster Assist website provides information on financial and other assistance available to eligible disaster-declared areas and individuals through:

 - the Natural Disaster Relief and Recovery Arrangements

 Money collected by the state government in a public appeal for disaster relief is paid into the State Emergency Relief Fund (SERF), which is independent of government.